LancersBucket/ChatButtonsBegone/README.md

 ## Special Thanks
 Special thanks to the following people:
-- [Zacam](https://github.com/Zacam) for their work in a variety of ways for this plugin
+- [Zacam](https://github.com/Zacam) for being a colaborator on this plugin
 - [MisansProducts](https://github.com/MisansProducts)